protocolbuffers/protobuf-javascript/README.md

    (look for the `protoc-*.zip` files under **Downloads**).

-Project Status as of July 2022
+Project Status as of September 2022
 ===

 This project is currently in a somewhat broken state that we are working to rectify.
 We expect to have updated releases by the end of September 2022.